 WSCFF Retirees Association

-The WSCFF Retirees Association was established in 2020.
-It gives retired members a unified voice, the ability to engage with and provide input to the WSCFF, and opportunities to connect and network with each other and active members.
+Established by convention resolution in 2020, the WSCFF Retirees Association (RA) gives retired members a unified voice, the ability to engage with and provide input to the WSCFF, and opportunities to connect and network with each other and active members.

 WSCFF Retirees Association members may: